fnparr/IndustryAccelerators-RemoteData/README.md

    *  in the lower left panel, success o parsing the command
    *  in the lower right panel, success of executing and the result returned from the command.

-Next we describe how to use this RUN SQL capability to automate setting up a  more complex set of *regional*  EVENT tables used in the ICPD IA data virtualization demo.
+Next we describe how to use this RUN SQL capability to automate setting up a  more complex set of *regional*  EVENT tables used in the CP4D IA remote data import.

 The motivating context for this is illustrated in the diagram below.